 How to store your Lifejackets

 Keeping your life jackets hanging up will let them air dry out and stop them from going moldy.
 We like to hang all of the life vests in the garage on the side of one wall.
 I ended up making a rack out of some left-over house timber and a few large rubber-lined bike hooks.

 The timber rail was anchored into the wall and then the bike hooks were screwed into the timber.
 This way there was less drilling into my garage wall.

 Jet ski riding Shoes

 I absolutely love these jet-ski riding shoes.
 They are the next best thing to riding barefoot.
-There are 7 drainage holes underneath the sole and they are fully breathable so now worries with water getting into your shoe.
+There are 7 drainage holes underneath the sole and they are fully breathable so no worries with water getting into your shoe and staying there.

 They are very lightweight and come in over 20 different colors and styles.
-But these are not hiking shoes as they lack the proper support.
+But these are not hiking shoes as they lack proper support.
 They are only beach and river footwear where walking is at a minimum.

 - Spandex Fabri Upper